 There a few factors that account for this, and it is mainly the fear of aging and dying as well as resistance to talking about this issue with loved ones.
 There is also an aversion to talking about money with financial professionals as well as loved ones.
 However, it is vital that these discussions happen and that people, while healthy, plan for their future medical care.
 In planning for your future medical care, timing is important if not essential.

-Unlike assisted living facilities, nursing homes offer medical supervision and care.
-Nursing homes are also private pay but they also accept insurance, specifically long term care insurance and Medicaid.
+Unlike assisted living facilities, nursing homes offer medical care and supervision; they are a “step down” from a hospital.
+A resident can private pay their nursing home care, but they also accept insurance, specifically long-term care insurance and Medicaid.
 Medicare does not cover long term care in a nursing home.

 In sum if you have assets, in the bank, investments or real estate, you will very likely need to plan to protect it.
 Veronica can guide you and your loved ones through the complex, and oftentimes paper intensive process of Medicaid planning.